(Note: UCSF's Grad Slam rules may vary slightly from Grad Slam rules in place at other UC campuses.)

 Prizes and Incentives

-The winner will receive $3,000; the runner-up $1,500; the people's choice awardee $750.
+The First Prize winner will receive $4,000; the Second Prize winner will receive $2,000; and the Third Prize winner will receive $1,000.
+The people's choice awardee will receive $750.
 (Winnings may be taxable.)
-Additionally, each eligible student who enters the contest by submitting a video presentation that meets the guidelines and addresses the basic contest criteria, will receive a $25 Amazon gift card (to be distributed in February 2017).
+Additionally, each eligible student who enters the contest by submitting a video presentation that meets the guidelines and addresses the basic contest criteria, will receive a $50 Amazon gift card (to be distributed in February 2019).

 Videotaping of Live Event